 It was going to be a hard act to follow last week’s Corner Room, but if anywhere could stand up to its brilliance, it would be Gauthier.
 If Michelin-pomp isn’t for you, it’s somewhere to avoid, but previously I’d found the converted West End townhouse to be a welcome indulgence, serving consistently high-quality French cuisine with finesse.
 Once a year, the restaurant serves a two-for-one tasting menu, “to experience the full creativity of Alexis and his team the way he would want you to, but for a very special price”, said their email.
 And £35 each is a very special price for eight courses.
 You’ve heard the old adage that if something seems to good to be true, it probably is?
 This was no exception.

 In late 2009, mid economic crisis, Russell Norman bravely opened his first bacaro (a Venetian wine bar to you or me) just off Carnaby Street.
 Three years later and Norman has four more successful restaurants to his name.
 He’s done well.
 Very well.
 And why wouldn’t he have?
 The concept is instantly likeable: fairly-priced food to share, served in a hip venue.
 Throw in enough booze and everyone will love it.
 And indeed they do; it’s very difficult to find a bad word against Polpo anywhere.
 Until now.
-Not much feeling up to the scrum that is undoubtedly their evening ‘no reservations’ policy, I set on a Monday afternoon to take out a friend for a belated birthday lunch to see what all the fuss was about.
+Not much feeling up to the scrum that is undoubtedly their evening ‘no reservations’ policy, I set on a Monday afternoon to see what all the fuss was about.
 Everything that goes through the door seems to have been ‘distressed’: the walls, the menus, the waiters’ jeans.
 Me too.